Non9441/visual-piano/README.md

 It's a visual piano,  you can increase and decresae octave for higer or lower note.
 You can change key if you don't like default key.

-#   What knowledge you need to write this programe.
+#   What knowledge you need to write this program.
 1) JavaFx
 2) JavaMidi packgage.
 3) SceneBiuilder